 It may be hard to believe, but according to a paper in the August 7 issue of the journal Neuron, neural stem cells grown from an old man underwent dramatic rebirth when grafted into injured rat spinal cords.
 Reportedly, the cells generated neurons, which sprouted axons that extended up or down the length of the spine.
 Researchers led by Mark Tuszynski at the University of California, San Diego, developed the neural transplants from induced pluripotent stem cells (iPSCs).
 The cells set up shop within rat spinal-cord lesions and established a more extensive neural network than has ever been reported for such transplants.
 The axons did not extend across the damage site, nor did the animals regain the motor functions they had lost as a result of the lesions.
 Even so, the researchers see the vigorous growth of the transplanted cells as a sign that these important steps can be achieved, as well.

 “The amount of outgrowth is amazing.
-That they achieved these results with iPS cells from a very old patient is important, especially if we are ever going to consider iPS-derived therapies for Alzheimer’s disease,” commented Mathew Blurton-James of the University of California, Irvine.
+That they achieved these results with iPS cells from a very old patient is important, especially if we are ever going to consider iPS-derived therapies for Alzheimer’s disease,” commented Mathew Blurton-Jones of the University of California, Irvine.
 Other researchers contacted by Alzforum declined to comment or were unavailable.

 Healing spinal-cord injuries with stem cells is a holy grail, but many barriers stand in the way.
 Confronting a hostile, damaged environment in the host, transplanted cells must forge functional connections with in-house neurons and survive attack from the host’s immune system.
 In 2012, Tuszynski’s group reported that transplanted neural stem cells—either derived from rat embryo spinal cords or from human fetal spinal cords—sprouted long axons when grafted into spinal-cord lesions of rats severed at the thoracic position.
 The injured rats regained movement in their hind limbs (see Lu et al., 2012).
 Now, the group has tried a more ambitious test: They partially severed rat spinal cords much higher up than they had done previously, and sought to fill in the lesions with iPSCs (rather than primary neural stem cells) from an adult human.
 If iPSC-derived neural precursors from an 86 year-old man could populate the spinal cord, Tuszynski reasoned, it could mean that people of any age could use their own cells as seeds to repair damage.